Tag: Paul Monaghan

 The below Parliamentary question was asked by Paul Monaghan on 2016-02-29.

-To ask the Secretary of State for Transport, how many applications for consent determined by the Maritime and Coastguard Agency have required appropriate assessment of their effect on European wildlife sites since 2010.
+To ask the Secretary of State for Transport, for which activities consent is determined by the Maritime and Coastguard Agency.

 Mr Robert Goodwill